tttor/baselines/baselines/a2c/README.md

   * is it from the tensorflow only?
   * where is the parallel actor made/called?
     * something todo with `nenvs`, which is set to 16
+    * there may be no need to paralle the env.step() becuase it is cheap

 * in model class, why passing:
   * reuse=False, in step_model, but